Cincture of the Theotokos

-The Cincture of the Theotokos is believed to be a relic of the Theotokos (Blessed Virgin Mary), now in the Vatopedi monastery on Mount Athos, which is venerated by the Holy Eastern Orthodox Church.
+The Cincture of the Theotokos is believed to be a Christian relic of the Theotokos (Blessed Virgin Mary), now in the Vatopedi monastery on Mount Athos, which is venerated by the Holy Eastern Orthodox Church.
 The word "cincture" (Greek: zone) is sometimes also translated as "belt", "sash" or "girdle".
-It is the Orthodox equivalent of the Girdle of Thomas in the Western church, and the Syriac Holy Girdle.
 Its feast day is September 13.

 Tradition

 According to the Sacred Tradition of the Eastern Orthodox Church, at the time of her Dormition, the Theotokos was buried by the Twelve Apostles in Jerusalem.
 Three days later, Thomas the Apostle, who had been delayed and unable to attend the funeral, arrived and asked to have one last look at the Virgin Mary.
 When he and the other apostles arrived at Mary's Tomb, they found that her body was missing.
 According to some accounts, the Virgin Mary appeared at that time and gave her belt (cincture) to the Apostle Thomas.

 Traditionally, the cincture was made by the Virgin Mary herself, out of camelhair.